Bunion Splint

 Bunion pads have the advantage that they can be comfortably worn all day, but they don’t actually improve the position of the toe.
 So whilst they can be helpful in reducing the symptoms of bunions, they won’t actually improve them or stop them from getting worse.
 If that is what you are looking for, you would need a bunion splint.

-This style of bunion splint simply slides over your big toe.
-They are made of soft, flexible gel.
+Bunion Protector Splint Guards simply slide over your big toe.
+They are made of soft, flexible gel and cushion the side of your foot to prevent rubbing, absorbing pressure and friction on bunions.
 The thin design means they can easily be worn in shoes.
-These are the most solid design of bunion pads and extremely durable.
+These are the most solid design of bunion pads and are extremely durable.

 Gel Bunion Pads

-You get five bunion pads per pack.
+With Compeed Bunion Plasters you get five pads per pack.
 These really are the bee's knees – to quote one user “These pads are miracles”.
-Average user rating 4.4/5
+Average user rating 4.6/5.

 Bunion Cushions

-The most popular brand are Dr Scholl's Bunion Cushions.
-They are soft, comforting foam cushions that sit over the top of bunions to help prevent friction.
+Dr Scholl's Bunion Cushions are soft, comforting foam cushions that sit over the top of bunions to help prevent friction.
+They have two layers of soft cushioning felt for ultimate protection.
 Simply stick one over the desired area – they are self-adhesive and waterproof.
-They are especially good at relieving or preventing calluses and hard skin.
+They are especially good at relieving or preventing calluses and hard skin and there are six cushions per pack.

-There are six bunion pads in each pack.
-They stay in place really well, lasting for a good few days before they need replacing.
-They receive good reviews with an average user rating of 4.4/5
+Dr Scholl Bunion Cushion Pads typically stay in place well, lasting for a good few days before they need replacing.
+They cost a bit more than other brands but they receive much better reviews regarding comfort and durability with average user ratings of 4.4/5

 Bunion Sleeves

-Ultrathin, lightweight sleeves with a strategically placed gel pad relieves pain and pressure through the bunion.
+Bunion Sleeves are ultra-thin, lightweight sleeves with a strategically placed gel pad that relieves pain and pressure through the bunion.
 Bunion sleeves simply slip on over the front of the foot, stay in place well and can be worn underneath socks or tights.

 5. Mix & Match Sets

-Some manufacturers sell sets containing more than one type of bunion splint.
-These can be a good, cost-effective way to try out the different types of supports to find the best style for you in different situations:
+Bunion Corrector Sets are a great place to start if you're not sure what type of bunion splint is right for you.
+They can be a good, cost-effective way to try out the different types of supports to find the best style for you in different situations.

 Top Tips With Bunion Splints

 Some bunion splints can feel a bit uncomfortable to start with, that is quite normal.
 You are stretching out tight and stiff parts of your foot so it can take time to adjust.
 To avoid any discomfort, start by wearing them for short periods and gradually increase how long you wear them for.
-Before you know it, they will feel nice and comfy.
+Before you know it, your bunion splint will feel nice and comfy.

 Whilst bunion splints work really well to reduce pain, stiffness and progression, they cannot completely cure a hallux valgus.
 You can find out more about the causes, symptoms and other treatment options for a hallux valgus in the following sections.